 Beginning in 2013 global markets for recycling became more restrictive and as a result the recyclables collected less valuable.
 Currently there is a worldwide glut of unwanted recyclables and that has impacted the County of Hawai‘i’s Two-Bin Recycling… Read more »

-According to the US EPA, the material most frequently encountered in MSW landfills is plain old paper-it accounts for more than 40 percent of a landfill’s contents.
-Newspapers alone can take up as much as 13 percent of the space in US landfills.
-Biodeg… Read more »
+According to the US EPA, the material most frequently encountered in MSW landfills is plain old paper, it sometimes accounts for more than 40 percent of a landfill’s contents.
+Newspapers alone can take up as much as 13 percent of the space in US landfi… Read more »

 The processing facility is a combination of mechanical and manual sorting operations designed to produce the highest quality material streams at a manageable cost.
 Contaminants in the recyclables increase the costs of separating them at the processing… Read more »

 As much as we would like to recycle everything we receive, it’s a matter of market demand.
 We cannot collect and process materials if there is no one to buy them economically.
 Similarly, if we include too much “junk” with our materials (such as shredd… Read more »